merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 I have to admit that my introduction to Docker was similar to meeting someone you know you will not get along well simply because (1) everyone talks about them non-stop, and (2) you are a person who learned to not trust what is popular.
 But then, after playing with it for just two days I can see that Docker does deserve to be talked about, plus, beyond the hype that surrounds the technology, it seems it is the perfect solution to get anvi'o running on a server system with 0 pain.

+First chapter is for Linux users.
+If you are a Mac OSX or Windows user, you still can use the docker image.
+The next chapter is going to explain how you can run anvi'o in a couple of minutes on your OSX or Windows installation (I'd like to thank [Cameron MacPherson](https://www.linkedin.com/pub/cameron-macpherson/3/279/219) for [suggesting](https://github.com/meren/anvio/issues/213#issuecomment-148481913) this).

-## Running the anvi'o docker image
+## Running the anvi'o docker image (for Linux users)

 I assume the server you are working on has Docker installed, and the docker service is up and running.
 I run these commands on my Ubuntu Linux box to install Docker, and running it: